garygru/yummyDSP/README.md

 ## Getting Started

 First you'll need some sort of an ESP32 e.g. [ESP32 DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview) or a derivate.
-Currently you also need an ADC or audio codec connected via I2S.
+You also need an ADC or audio codec connected via I2S.
+The AI-Thinker ESP32 Audio Kit is cheap and has everything on board to start.
 *I didn't manage yet to make the built-in ADC work with I2S DMA without breaking the DAC.
 If someone has an advice, please drop me a line*.